(for professional readers, and very interested test-takers)

 The CAS remains out of print, but its best performing items were kept for a newer instrument, the Traditional Assessment of Wellness.
 The TAW measured all eight of the CAS’ pairs of traits, plus a ninth health asset, peace: fear versus faith.
 The best items of the CAS were used or slightly revised for the TAW.
 These items were the ones most consistent with the other questions designed to measure the same things.
 After this test was given online to some of Dr. Schmidt’s clients and friends, the hosting service for the test (LimeSurvey in Germany) was unable to make requested changes in the test.
 So it was taken back off-line, and independent software programmers (four in three years) were hired to put the test back online in a more secure and user-friendly form.

 In September of 2023, the Traditional Assessment of Wellness (TAW) was renamed.
 The term "Traditional" had been politicized, and came to be associated with socially conservative beliefs and values.
 Likwise the term "Wellness" had become commercialized by the healthcare industry, and associated with physical health in general, and more precisely, with merely the lack of physical symptoms.
 To describe its broader scope, the TAW was renamed the Assessment of Personal Well-being.
-The APW presents questions online, and gives test results back immediately through email.
-It can be taken through our secure, encrypted portal here at mynewlife.com.
+The APW presented questions for its pilot test through our secure, encrypted portal here at mynewlife.com, and it gave test results back immediately through email.
+Respondents found the name of the test to be formal, academic, and off-putting.
+Its new name the Better Life Test (BLT) was chosen to describe what the BLT experience has now become – not merely a test, but also a pathway of free resources and relationships that can be chosen for making a better life.
+The BLT now presents questions through our secure, encrypted portal here at mynewlife.com, and gives test results back immediately through email.

-Why does the APW measure these nine particular pairs of wellness traits?
+Why does the BLT measure these nine particular pairs of wellness traits?

 • They make practical, common sense.
 The general definition of wellness behind the APW is whatever does the most good and the least harm to all people in the long runIt sees people not only as individuals, but as members of families, societies, and “tribes”.
 It teaches the universal and obvious truth that you reap what you sow.
 Karma comes back to us.
 Treating others as you need to be treated takes care of individuals and society, by loving others and loving ourselves.
 As both sickness and wellness can be “caught” from others, in the long run, we can’t afford to take away their health, or make them sick.